aminahrr/software-testing-project-repo/readme.md

-# Magneto Lumea E-Commerce Platform Testing Project
+# Pandica Petshop E-Commerce Platform Testing Project

 ## Overview
 This repository contains automated tests for the Pandica Petshop e-commerce platform.
 This is a team project for the SE302-Software Testing and Maintenance course.
 The tests are written in TypeScript using Playwright.